Different Ways To Decorate Pottery

 Use pretty, decorative papers to decorate your pottery shape.
 You will need a suitable glue like Mod Podge, a good, clean decoupage brush and lightweight decoupage papers or printed tissue papers that don't bleed.

-Varnishing your creation is option.
+Varnishing your creation is an option.

 Fimo or Polymer Clay